 One of the biggest frustrations of living in a space with limited light is the seemingly impossible task of keeping your houseplants happy.
-While all plants do need light to survive, even those with a shortage of natural light are in luck if they know what to shop for.
+While all plants do need light to survive, if you know which plants to buy you can keep them thriving even in low light spaces.

 The easiest way to determine what will do well is to look to the plant's natural conditions.
 Succulents, cacti and other desert dwellers are best suited to sunny spots, while anything that naturally grows on the forest floor, under a canopy, or thrives in shade is a candidate for lower light situations.